spacelift-io/user-documentation/docs/vendors/terragrunt/run-all.md

 ## Introduction

-Terragrunt's [run-all](https://terragrunt.gruntwork.io/docs/features/execute-terraform-commands-on-multiple-modules-at-once/){: rel="nofollow"} feature allows you to deploy multiple projects and modules and this very powerful feature allows you to develop large amounts of infrastructure as code with dependencies, mocked values, and keeping things [DRY](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/){: rel="nofollow"}.
+Terragrunt's [run-all](https://terragrunt.gruntwork.io/docs/features/execute-terraform-commands-on-multiple-modules-at-once/){: rel="nofollow"} feature allows you to deploy multiple modules at the same time.
+This very powerful feature allows you to develop large amounts of infrastructure as code with dependencies, mocked values, and while keeping things [DRY](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/){: rel="nofollow"}.

 ## How to use run-all

-When creating a stack in Spacelift, you can enable the **Use Run All** property to start using this functionality natively in your own stacks!
+When creating a stack in Spacelift, you can enable the **Use Run All** property to start using this functionality natively in your own stacks:

 ![Terragrunt stack creation screen](../../assets/screenshots/terragrunt/run-all/run-all-toggle.png)